NVIDIA-AI-IOT/trt_pose_hand/README.md

    The current gesture classification model supports six classes (fist, pan, stop, fine, peace, no hand).
    More gestures can be added by a simple process of creating your own dataset and training it on an svm model.
-   An SVM model weight is provided for inference.
+   An SVM model weight (svmmodel.sav) is provided for inference.

    ![](images/gesture_classification.gif)